jordan4ibanez/minetest-rust/README.md

 - glam - An incredible math library.

 ##### Packages to be implemented:
+- env_logger - An elegant logging library.
+- log - Used in conjunction with env_logger.

 - wgpu - Graphics multiplexer.
 (Vulkan, OpenGL, WebGPU, metal)
 - wgpu_sdl_linker - A micro library which allows safely linking wgpu with SDL2.
 - pollster - A micro library which allows blocking a thread while a future completes.